 Below is a summarized version of our original article 10 Recommendations for Making DevOps a Success at Dzone.

-A recent State of DevOps report shows that organizations which adopt a DevOps culture have 60 times fewer failures than those that do not.
+A recent State of DevOps report shows that organisations that adopt a DevOps culture have 60 times fewer failures than those that do not.

 Here Alex Knol, NearForm’s Director of DevOps and David Gonzalez, DevOps Consultant at NearForm share 10 tips for successful DevOps.